Verb to be ESL Games, Activities and Worksheets

 ESL Verb to be Game - Grammar and Vocabulary: Sentence Completion, Matching - Group Work - Elementary (A1-A2) - 30 minutes

 In this imaginative verb to be game, students write We are and We aren’t sentences about things they have in common and play a matching game with the sentences.
 First, students write their name at the top of the card in the space provided.
 Students then talk to each group member in turn and write a We are... and We aren’t... sentence on their card about things they have in common.
 No two statements can be the same, so students must vary the information they write and think of something different they have in common each time they change partner.
 Next, students cut their paper into name cards and sentence cards.
-Students then play a matching game by taking it in turns to turn over two name cards and one sentence card.
+Students then play a matching game by taking turns to turn over two name cards and one sentence card.
 If the sentence is true for the two students whose names have been turned up, the student keeps the sentence card.
 If the sentence isn't true, the student turns the cards back over and it's the next student's turn to play.
 The student with the most cards at the end of the game wins.

 Things we have in common Preview